kaleidos-ventures/taiga-resources/taiga-resources/content/features/issues.md

 ### The simplicity of Issues

 At first glance, **Issues is just a long list of stuff where pagination reigns**.
 It's when you start using it that you find all the hidden gems.
 You can activate Issues going to SETTINGS > PROJECT > MODULES and clicking on the Issues toggle.
-You will immediately see the Issues icon pop up at the upper section of the navigation bar.
+You will immediately see the Issues icon pop up at the upper section of the side navigation bar.

 First of all, Issues can **contain any type of work item**.
 Don't be limited to "bugs", that's not how we see things here at Taiga.
 You get a default setup for three Issue types **you can always change** under SETTINGS > ATTRIBUTES > TYPES.
 An Issue Type could be a "Threat", "Purchase order" or "Sales call", it could be anything as long as it feels like a **big enough category** for the team.
 For the rest of this article let's assume you are happy with Bugs, Questions and Enhancements, which is quite common in Engineering Projects.